abpframework/abp/docs/en/UI/Angular/HTTP-Requests.md

 export function handleHttpErrors(injector: Injector, httpError: HttpErrorResponse) {
   if (httpError.status === 500) {
     // handle 500 errors here
-    return;
+    return EMPTY;
   }

-  // you can return the throwError(httpError) at bottom of the function to run the default handler of ABP for HTTP errors that you didn't handle above. return throwError(httpError)
+  // you can return the of(httpError) at bottom of the function to run the default handler of ABP for HTTP errors that you didn't handle above. return of(httpError)
 }
 ```